 Jacob Liske, owner of Railroad Iron, Inc. has made a name for himself in the sculpture and metalwork scene of WNC after opening his shop in 2015.
 Starting out as a kid working on motorcycles and sculptures in his parent’s driveway, the passion for metal work blossomed into high-end crafted work.
 Railroad Iron has developed a reputation for creating one of a kind ironwork for private residences and commercial properties around the US.
 Working closely with each customer to bring their ideas into reality, there is no limit to the ingenuity and finesse of each final product.
 The custom, one-stop shop for architectural metalwork can produce furniture, ornate gates, custom handrails and beyond.

 Scott grew up in Vicksburg MS learning construction from his father and grandfather.
 When he moved to Western North Carolina he spent time as a wilderness guide, farmer, and timber-frame carpenter before he found his passion in designing and handcrafting wood furniture.
 He has a strong affinity for early American antiques as well as Japanese style timber-frame carpentry.
 These influences can be seen in his work.
-Scott lives in Brevard, NC with his sweetheart Chelsea and their hound dog named Goose.
+When Scott is not working he can be found playing in the woods with his bird dog named Goose.

 Hannah is a southerner, turned Canadian, turned southerner again fulfilling a lifelong passion for beautiful and functional home decor.
 Having spent her formative years in High Point, NC she was exposed to interior design by both sides of her family who each owned and operated furniture companies.
 She moved to Toronto, ON in 2010 for eight cold years where she pursued an education in graphic design and silversmithing, while returning every summer as a counselor and photographer at Rockbrook Camp in Brevard.
 Longing for a more simple life surrounded by the natural beauty of Appalachia (Thanks Dolly Parton!) she put her life in a suitcase and moved to the place that always felt like home.
 Her mantra, “Does it spark joy?” is the consideration that goes into each and every piece of the 3oak Handcrafted Homegoods Line.